Wren6991/RISCBoy-180/notes.md

 Weirdly going from latch cells to scan flop cells makes my Icarus sims several times slower.
 Good thing I have already written a lot of the tests I'm going to write.

+With the new scan flop register file I'm timing clean, phew.
+I can enable Zilsd/Zclsd extensions on the core and it's still clean.
+Interestingly I now have around 7 or 8 ns of setup slack on the reg2reg paths, with 10 ns slack margin set in PL/GRT resizers.
+Backing this off to around 2.5 ns the standard cell area shrinks and it just meets timing.
+I can't quite explain the sudden improvement, but I see all the register file flops there in the layout (it's larger than the latch-based register file) and the sims seem fine.

+I wrote some basic smoke tests for the APU timer.
+One irritation I hit, and I'm not sure whether this is an Icarus, cocotb or Surfer issue, is it doesn't trace memories, including when you just have a few regs in an array.
+This makes it quite frustrating to debug the timer tests in the waveform view.
+Anyway the timer seems to work exactly as intended, which I'm quite pleased with given it received no testing before now.